 - a.
 Veracity of recruitment and marketing materials; - b.
 Accuracy of job placement data; - c.
-Accuracy of information about tuition, fees and financial aid;
+Accuracy of information about tuition, fees and financial aid; - d.
+Complete and accurate admission requirements for courses and programs;

 8 A "general-purpose law" is one that applies to all entities doing business of any type in the state, not just institutions of higher education.